-Notebooks are interactive collaborative documents which can interleave markdown and VQL queries in to create an interactive report.
-Notebooks are typically used to track and post process one or more hunts or collaborate on an investigation.
+Notebooks are interactive collaborative workspaces which can interleave markdown and VQL queries to create an interactive document.
+Notebooks are typically used to track and post-process one or more hunts or collaborate on an investigation.

 Let’s create a notebook to see the feature at work.